-We are supported by corporate donations, supporting memberships, sponsorship revenue and foundation grants.
+We are supported by corporate donations, memberships, event ticket sales and sponsorships and foundation grants.
 We disclose all our members and donors.
-Donors and sponsors have no influence over our content, ever.
+Donors have no influence over our content, ever.

-The Nevada Independent is the dba for Nevada News Bureau, Inc., a 501(c)3 nonprofit founded in 2010 by political blogger, commentator and journalist Elizabeth Thompson, who now serves as one of The Nevada Independent’s managing directors and its de facto Managing Editor.
+The Nevada Independent is the dba for Nevada News Bureau, Inc., a 501(c)3 nonprofit founded in 2010 by Elizabeth Thompson, who now serves as one of The Nevada Independent's managing directors and its Editor.

-You can read Editor Jon Ralston’s Jan.
+You can read CEO Jon Ralston's Jan.
 16, 2017 introduction of The Nevada Independent here.

 We provide content in both English and Spanish in order to serve the entire Nevada community.

-We maintain a firm firewall between news coverage, the content on our opinion blogs and opinion page, and our donors and sources of revenue.
-Acceptance of financial support does not constitute endorsement of donors or their products, services, or opinions.
+We maintain a firm firewall between news coverage, the content on our opinion page, and donors and other sources of revenue.
+Acceptance of financial support does not constitute endorsement of donors or their products, services or opinions.
 We offer no right of review or influence over editorial content to anyone for any reason.